 “Do as you like.
 I have no interest in the contents of your house.”
 Max looked at the agent.
 They both knew it was the location they had been looking for.
 As soon as the papers were produced, the address of the house had been sent to the local operatives, and by now the property would be swarming with law enforcement.
 It wasn’t long before their suspicion was confirmed.
 The detained children from various parts of Asia had been safely removed, processed, and their respective governments had been alerted.

 Jacobs’ known vice was his propensity for reckless, high-stakes poker.
 The commissioner had approached Max to assist in the sting operation, as he owned one of the only hotels in Sydney with a gambling license.
-As a wealthy businessman, with resorts and other interests all over the world, he’d taken part in numerous covert ventures, providing information to international intelligence agencies.
+As a wealthy businessman, with resorts and other interests all over the world, Max had taken part in numerous covert ventures and provided information to international intelligence agencies.
 However, this was the first time he had been required to be physically involved.
 He’d only agreed because there were innocent children to consider.

 Two months later

 Max strode swiftly through the airport terminal, barking instructions into his mobile without breaking stride.
 Having just returned to Australia after a week in the Bahamas with his friends, Max was pissed that he had to endure the inconvenience of Sydney’s international airport.
 Spending time with Jaden and Seth, whom he considered his brothers, should have relaxed him.
-Like Jaden would say, “we’re brothers from another mother!”
-But any goodwill he’d felt from his time with them had flown out the window when he’d received an ominous phone call.
-Not wanting to alarm the other men, he’d simply cut his visit short and borrowed Jaden’s fully staffed jet for a ride back to Sydney.
+Like Jaden would say, “We’re brothers from another mother!”
+Any goodwill he’d felt from his time with them had flown out the window when he’d received an ominous phone call.
+Not wanting to alarm the other men, he’d simply cut his visit short and borrowed Jaden’s fully staffed jet for transport back to Sydney.

-Usually his travel path would have been cleared ahead of time by his staff, and he could avoid all of this bullshit.
-But he was uncertain of where the leak in his organization was and had to tread carefully.
+Usually, his travel path would have been cleared ahead of time by his staff, and he could avoid all of this bullshit.
+Since he was uncertain of where the leak in his organization was, Max had to tread carefully.
 Who was supplying this lunatic Jacobs with intel on his whereabouts?

 Now that fucker was vowing to terrorize his wife!

 Threats from bullies like Jacobs would not usually gain his attention, given his expertise in Jujitsu and weapons training.
 After the childhood he’d had, he was determined never to be vulnerable again.
-Being a minority Asian transplant at his boarding school, he hadn’t gained sufficient muscle and height to avoid being the target of school bullies.
-That had all changed around the time he’d turned sixteen, and not a moment too soon.
+Being a minority Asian transplant at his boarding school, he hadn’t had sufficient muscle and height to avoid being the target of school bullies.
+That had all changed when he was about sixteen years old and had gained the skill and muscle to protect himself.

 There was no time to lose.
 He had to find Samantha before Jacobs did.
-The bastard was in hiding, having again slipped out of the trap the authorities had set.
-A chill ran down his spine as he recalled the desperate, angry threats he’d heard.
+The bastard was in hiding, having again slipped the trap the authorities had set.
+With concern for his defenseless wife at the forefront of his mind, Max couldn’t help the chill that ran down his spine as he recalled the desperate, angry threats Jacobs had levied toward him.
 Jacobs blamed Max for his legal problems.
 And he was out for revenge.

-Although he’d married Sam to retain control over his hotel and to protect her, Sam had disappeared before the ink had dried on their marriage license.
-She had insisted he go on with his life.
+Although he married Sam to retain control over his hotel and to protect her, Sam had disappeared before the ink had dried on their marriage license.
+She had insisted he go on with his life without her being underfoot.

 He had only known she’d graduated after the event had occurred, a year earlier than expected.
 He’d been slightly offended that she’d excluded him from such a significant milestone in her life.
-She continued to ignore and discourage his presence in her life.
-He had lost track of her whereabouts afterward, and two and a half years later he was still trying to find her.
+Since she continued to ignore and discourage his presence in her life, he had lost track of her whereabouts afterward, and two and a half years later was still trying to find her.

 Where the hell is she?

 Max was surprised by the punch of swift, hot lust to his groin.
-He had dated many attractive women before, some more beautiful than the girl he was currently transfixed by.
-But there was something so sweet, refreshing about this female who held him spellbound.
+He had dated many attractive women, some more beautiful than the girl he was currently transfixed by.
+However, there was something so sweet and refreshing about this female.

 Just then, his mystery lady waved at someone waiting for her at the foot of the escalators, her smile directed at the other man.
 The turn of her head, gestures of hand, and flicks of hair were done with such innate sensuality, spiking his lust further.
 It was just his luck that she was already taken.
 The young man who lifted her in a bear hug from the escalator was obviously someone she cared deeply for, as she returned his greeting with equal affection and joy.
 He had to admit, the guy was model handsome as well.
 They didn’t look as though they were related.

+Giving in to his sexual urges was not an option at the moment.
 He was forced to shrug his shoulders in resignation, common sense reminding him this mysterious woman was not yet his to direct.
 But she would be, just as soon as he dealt with this problem with Sam.
-He snapped his mobile shut on his PA, who had still been imparting his schedule for the morning, and went to meet his car at the terminal entrance.
-Giving in to his sexual urges was not an option at the moment.
+He snapped his mobile shut on his PA, who had still been imparting his schedule for the morning.
+He proceeded to his chauffeur-driven car at the terminal entrance.

 Catalina Ramírez sighed with contentment.
 She was happy to be back in Sydney, breathing in the Australian air.
 She’d missed home.
 After years in New York at the Culinary Institute of America, then another year in San Francisco completing her self-imposed practical training, she was ready to begin a new phase in her life.